bradylowe/Low-Light-PMT-Data-Root-Fit/README.md

 ### *sql_select_ids.sh*
  - This script takes in a conditional statement run_cond and/or fit_cond to select run_ids or fit_ids from the sql table.
- - This file writes the selected run_ids (fit_ids) to the selected_runs.txt (selected_fits.txt).
+ - This file writes the selected run_ids by default to the selected_runs.csv.
- - The type of id is selected with the "id" variable.
+ - If you send in the word "fit" as a parameter, fit_ids will be stored instead into selected_fits.csv.
- - Example usage:   ./sql_select_ids.sh id="fit_id" run_cond="hv=2000 AND ll<90" fit_cond="chi<2"
+ - Example usage:   ./sql_select_ids.sh fit run_cond="hv=2000&&ll<90" fit_cond="chi<2"
  - Here is a list of possible input parameters as well as possible values:
-    * id="fit_id"
-    * good=0
+    * good=1
     * recent=1
     * hvhl=1
-    * fit_cond="chi<2 AND mu_out < 5.5"
-    * run_cond="hv>1700 AND hv<2000 AND gate=100"
+    * fit_cond="chi<2&&mu_out<5.5"
+    * run_cond="hv>1700&&hv<2000&&gate=100"

 ### *sql_remove_fits.sh*
- - This script removes all the fits in selected_fits.txt
+ - This script removes all the fits in selected_fits.csv
     * The row is removed from the SQL table.
     * Any associated images are deleted from file.

 ### *sql_view_fits.sh*
- - This script opens eog file viewer with all filenames corresponding to selected_fits.txt
+ - This script opens eog file viewer with all filenames corresponding to selected_fits.csv

 ### *sql_average.sh*
- - This script takes in an argument which is a column in the fit_results table and finds the average and standard dev of the column for the runs in selected_runs.txt.
+ - This script takes in an argument which is a column in the fit_results table and finds the average and standard dev of the column for the runs in selected_runs.csv.

 ### *sql_ave_errors.sh*
  - This script is just like the above, but it also grabs the errors column and returns it.

 ### *sql_make_plot.sh*
- - This script executes make_plot.c after grabbing values corresponding to selected_fits.txt
+ - This script executes make_plot.c after grabbing values corresponding to selected_fits.csv
  - This script takes 2 parameters
     * x - independent variable
     * y - dependent variable
  - The two parameters can be any numeric column value from either the run_params table OR the fit_results table.
 For a list of possibilities, execute:
-    * ./make_plot.sh help
+    * ./sql_make_plot.sh help
  - Example usage:
-    * ./make_plot.sh hv gain
+    * ./sql_make_plot.sh hv gain

 ### *sql_calibrate_gain(ll).sh*
- - This script finds the average measurement of many good fits and updates the calibration file.
+ - This script finds the average measurement of any available good fits and updates the calibration file.

 ---
 ---
 ---

 ### *Other setup files:*
- - pmtN_gain.txt
+ - pmtN_gain.csv
     * This collection of files stores pmt gain signal size calibrations for measured high voltages.
- - pmtN_ll.txt
+ - pmtN_ll.csv
     * This collection of files stores light level calibrations for a given pmt.
+ - pmtN_pedestals.csv
+    * This stores pedestal values for a given gate value (assuming iped=40)
- - filters.txt
+ - filters.csv
     * This file stores the transparencies of our filters.

 ### *histograms:*